xuankimtran/docs-1/pages/katalon-studio/docs/create-test-suite.md

 ### Retry Failed Execution Immediately

-You can define how many times to rerun a failed Test Case of a Test Suite immediately.
-When a Test Case in a Test Suite fails, the Test Suite reruns the failed Test Case immediately and will do so until it uses up the retry time.
+When a Test Case in a Test Suite fails, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result by default.
+Instead, you can enable the **Retry Failed Execution Immediately** function, so that failed Test Cases are rerun immediately.
+You can configure it to **Retry** multiple times.
+If the retried Test Case fails, the Test Suite continues to rerun until it uses up the retry time.
 If all attempts to run the Test Case fail, the Test Suite moves to execute the next Test Case of the Test Suite regardless of the result.

    >**Requirements**
    >